korpling/ANNIS/docs/user-guide/src/config/README.md

 ANNIS consists of a front-end web-application, a back-end service and the PostgreSQL server.
 The behavior of these components can be customized changing their configuration.

+## Back-end service

+There is a configuration folder `conf/` in the installation directory with the main configuration file `annis-service.properties`.
+In addition, there is the `shiro.info` file to change the location of the [user configuration](user.md).
+You should not need to change any of the other files in this directory.

 ## Front-end web-application

 The ANNIS front-end will search in different folders for it's configuration.